vzachari/IronSmithQSM/README.md

 #### b) MATLAB

 Ironsmith requires Matlab to run MEDI Toolbox and supports versions R2017b to R2019b.
+MEDI Toolbox requires the Matlab `Image Processing Toolbox` to be installed.
 Matlab is not needed if MEDI is not required.

 #### c) Singularity